Qwest Corporation: Acquisition by Qwest

-In 2000, Qwest Communications International acquired U S WEST in a hostile takeover.
-At the time, U S WEST was trying to acquire Global Crossing, and resisted Qwest's takeover.
-Qwest was a much smaller company in terms of employees and market capitalization when it obtained control of the Regional Bell Operating Company.
-Because U S WEST's stock was trading at very high prices during the dot-com bubble, Qwest was able to purchase the larger firm, and the Bell Operating Company was renamed Qwest Corporation.
+In 2000, Qwest Communications International acquired US West in a hostile takeover.
+At the time, Global Crossing, was trying to acquire US West and Frontier Communications, US West initially resisted Qwest's takeover.
+Qwest was a much smaller company in terms of employees and market capitalization but because Qwest's stock was trading at very high prices during the dot-com bubble, it was able to purchase the larger firm, and the Bell Operating Company was renamed Qwest Corporation.

-In 2001, Qwest, which acquired U S WEST in 2000, terminated the sale of rural telephone lines agreed upon in 1999 because Citizens refused to complete the transaction.
+In 2001, Qwest, which acquired US West in 2000, terminated the sale of rural telephone lines agreed upon in 1999 because Citizens refused to complete the transaction.

 On December 14, 2009, Qwest Corporation absorbed the operations of its long-time subsidiary Malheur Bell.

 Acquisition by CenturyLink

 On April 1, 2011, CenturyLink completed its acquisition of Qwest.
 At that point, Qwest Corporation became a subsidiary of CenturyLink and began doing business as CenturyLink QC effective August 8, 2011.
-The merger represents a reunion of exchanges acquired by Pacific Telecom in the 1990s that had been separated from U S WEST Communications.
+The merger represents a reunion of exchanges acquired by Pacific Telecom in the 1990s that had been separated from US West Communications.

-Since acquisition by CenturyLink, Qwest Corporation has issued bonds traded on the New York Stock Exchange under the CTQ and CTW tickers.

 Qwest Corporation is one of two of the original Bell Operating Companies to be owned by a company not founded in 1983 as a Baby Bell.
 The other is Frontier West Virginia.

-Headquarters

-CenturyLink QC is headquartered in Monroe, Louisiana.
-It maintains offices in major cities throughout the United States.